smithlabcode/dnmtools/docs/content/counts.md

 ```

 The argument `-c` gives the name of a FASTA file containing all
-chromosome sequences or a directory that contains one FASTA format
+chromosome sequences (as of v1.2.5, a directory of separate files is
-file for each chromosome.
-By default `counts` identifies these
+no longer supported).
+Importantly, the "name" line in each chromosome
-chromosome files by the extension `.fa`.
-Importantly, the "name" line
+FASTA file must begin with the character `>` followed immediately by
-in each chromosome FASTA file must begin with the character `>`
+the same name that identifies that chromosome in the SAM output (the
-followed immediately by the same name that identifies that chromosome
+`.bam` files).
+If you use the same FASTA format file you used to map
-in the SAM output (the `.sam` files).
+the reads, everything should be fine.
 An example of the output and
 explanation of each column follows:
 ```txt
 chr1  1869  +  CCG  0         1